 The aftermath of a car accident can be a confusing, anxiety-ridden time.
 You may be in shock and shaken from the accident itself, and may have sustained serious injuries as the result of another’s negligence.
 Dealing with insurance companies and medical professionals while attempting to keep your “normal” life going forward can seem like an overwhelming task.

 If you were seriously injured, you may be unable to work while watching your medical expenses and regular bills mount alarmingly.
 Depending on the circumstances of your accident, you may be eligible for compensation.
-If you or a loved one have been injured in a car crash, call Los Angeles car accident attorney Joshua Glotzer today for a free consultation.
+If you or a loved one have been injured in a car crash, call Los Angeles car accident attorney Joshua Glotzer today at (747) 241-8288 or send a message for a free consultation.

 With a population of more than 4 million (over 10 million in Los Angeles County), the city of Los Angeles reportedly has more cars than people.
 When you add the estimated 45.5 million annual visitors to Los Angeles County, you begin to see why many consider Los Angeles traffic a veritable nightmare.

 The other party’s insurance company may offer to pay a minimal amount of money as settlement for your case, or they will try to make you believe that you’re not entitled to any compensation and will deny your claim altogether.
-Talking to an attorney at the soonest possible time after an accident can ensure that your rights to compensation under California Law are protected.
+Talking to an accident attorney in Los Angeles at the soonest possible time after an accident can ensure that your rights to compensation under California law are protected.

-Whether you suffer a serious injury or a minor injury consisting of soft tissue injuries to your neck and back, we can help you obtain compensation for your injuries.
+Whether you suffer a serious injury or a minor injury consisting of soft tissue injuries to your neck and back, our Los Angeles car accident attorneys can help you obtain compensation for your injuries.